node-ffi-napi/node-ffi-napi/README.md

 ------------

  * Linux, OS X, Windows, or Solaris.
- * `libffi` comes bundled with node-ffi; it does *not* need to be installed on your system.
+ * `libffi` comes bundled with node-ffi-napi; it does *not* need to be installed on your system.
- * The current version is tested to run on node v0.6, v0.8, v0.9 and v0.10.
+ * The current version is tested to run on Node 6 and above.

 Installation
 ------------